-The Berlin-based NGO Migration Hub and the Israeli organization Microfy facilitated this expert exchange, which enabled stakeholders from 19 different institutions for refugees and asylum seekers to share experiences and develop concepts for social entrepreneurial solutions.
+The Berlin-based NGO Migration Hub and the Israeli organization Microfy were recognized for the facilitation of an expert exchange, which enabled stakeholders from 19 different institutions for refugees and asylum seekers to share experiences and develop concepts for social entrepreneurial solutions.
 During two trips to Berlin and Tel Aviv the participants were introduced to a number of initiatives that work for migrants in the two cities, with the aim of learning from each other and building cross-national networks.
 Emphasis was put on providing education and information in a manner suitable to the target group as well as on the question of successful integration into the labour market.
 A central part was played by the refugees themselves, whose input and qualification for self-help were primary concerns of the project.

 Regarding the impact of the project, Shana Krakowski, one of the project leaders, said: “The challenges that lay before us are great and judging from current events will only grow stronger.
 The connections that were created by this exchange have created a human web that can work together to face these challenges.”

 As a matter of fact, the project did not end with the exchange trips: New collaborations carry on what the exchange set into motion.

 For more information: